-Product life cycles have been extending since the middle of calendar year 2002 due in large part to a decrease in the rate of hard drive areal density growth.
-However, there can be no assurance that this trend will continue.
-If longer product life cycles continue, we may need to develop new technologies or programs to reduce our costs on any particular product to maintain competitive pricing for that product.
+Product life cycles lengthened over the four years beginning in calendar year 2002 due in large part to a decrease in the rate of hard drive areal density growth.
+However, with the use of perpendicular recording in hard drives beginning in calendar year 2006, especially in sub-3.5-inch form factors, we anticipate that the life cycle of these products may shorten.
+If product life cycles lengthen, we may need to develop new technologies or programs to reduce our costs on any particular product to maintain competitive pricing for that product.
 This may result in an increase in our overall expenses and a decrease in our gross margins, both of which could adversely affect our operating results.
 If product life cycles shorten, it may be more difficult to recover the cost of product development before the product becomes obsolete.
 Our failure to recover the cost of product development in the future could adversely affect our operating results.